5 The Uniform Distribution

 for computing the pmf or cdf of

-show how one can create such functions in an example below.
+package.)
+We show how one can easily create such functions for one’s own

 5.1.1 The Expected Value and Variance of a Uniform Random Variable